amadebusuyi/Amablog/README.md

 ### To install
 - Have a web server that can run Linux, Apache, MySql and PHP (LAMP) installed
 - Clone or download this repo
 - Create a mysql database with the information in "amablog.sql".
-You may need to update the information in "inc/conn.php" to match.
+You may need to update the information in "inc/conn.php" to match database information.